TomHagdorn/Bittle_Linefolower/README.md

 <summary>Printed parts</summary>
 <br>

-GummifussV2.stl

-    Covers the feet of the Bittle with TPU or PLA.
-This prevents the Bittle from slipping on the floor.
-    The PLA needs to be Rubber coated and the TPU needs to be very soft.

-CAM-Holder.stl

-    Holds the ESP32-CAM on the Bittle.
-The ESP32-CAM is screwed on the holder.
+ESP_Mount.stl

+    Mount for the ESP32-CAM.
+It is printed in PLA+ and it is holding the ESP32-CAM securely in place while the Bittle is moving.
+    Alsos it leaves the back open for connection jumper cables.

+Mount_Neck_Connection.stl

+    Connection between the Camera Holder and the Ultrasonic Sensor Holder.
+It is printed in PLA+ and it is holding the Camera Holder and the Ultrasonic Sensor Holder securely in place while the Bittle is moving.

+UltrasonicSensorHolder.stl

+        Holder for the Ultrasonic Sensor.
+It is printed in PLA+ and it is holding the Ultrasonic Sensor securely in place while the Bittle is moving.
+        It is screwed to the Camera Holder.
+With the Mount_Neck_Connection.stl.

+LED_Mount.stl

+    Mount for the LED-Strip.
+It is printed in PLA+ and it is holding the LED-Strip securely in place while the Bittle is moving.
-    The holder is clipped where the Bittle's head would be.
+    It is clipped to the Bittle front rail.